-Tips on how to whisk a bowl of pure matcha green tea with video tutorial included!
+Sharing tips on how to make and whisk a bowl of pure matcha green tea.
+(With a video tutorial included!)

 Whisking a bowl of pure matcha tea is a wonderful way to start the morning.

-It took me a little while to get the hang of the whisking motion, but with a few simple tips and some practice, you will have a frothy bowl of matcha goodness in no time.
+It took me a little while to get the hang of the whisking motion, but with a few simple tips and some practice, you will have a frothy bowl of green tea goodness in no time.

 Tools You'll Need

 Preparing ceremonial matcha is quick and easy – just 5 minutes.
 You will need three simple tools:

 - Bamboo whisk (called a chasen)

 - Teaspoon or measuring scoop (called a chashaku)